Chewie/dotfiles/README.markdown

 To install the dotfiles, run `./install.zsh` in the root of the repository.
 The install script assumes you're not running it from another directory, it won't work if you do so!
-The script initiates the submodules in case you haven't clone the repository with the --recursive option, then links the dotfiles.
+The script initiates the submodules in case you haven't cloned the repository with the --recursive option, then links the dotfiles.

 The install script makes simlink from the repository to your home directory, the purpose being to ease updating.
-That means you musn't remove the repository, or you'll hanve dangling simlinks!
+That means you musn't remove the repository, or you'll have dangling simlinks!
-If you don't want that behaviour, copy the files yourselves from the repository, but don't forget to run
+If you don't want that behaviour, copy the files yourself from the repository, but don't forget to run
 `git submodule init && git submodule update` first!